 Forward is HIPAA compliant, and leverages encryption and de-identification techniques to store your data in order to ensure it remains private.

 Forward Healthcare reviews from BBB and Trustpilot

 Forward Healthcare previously had an F rating with the BBB, based purely on the number of complaints, but now the business has an A- rating showing an effort to resolve former complaints.
-Forward Healthcare is not accredited with the BBB, and their BBB profile only has three customer reviews, with an average rating of 1.33 out of 5 stars.
-Forward Healthcare has a score of 1.8 out of 5 stars on Trustpilot, based on 231 customer reviews.
+Forward Healthcare is not accredited with the BBB, and their BBB profile only has seven customer reviews, with an average rating of 1.71 out of 5 stars.
+Forward Healthcare has a score of 3.8 out of 5 stars on Trustpilot, based on 351 customer reviews.

 How much does an online doctor visit with Forward cost?

-Forward works on a monthly subscription basis of $149.
-However, Forward does not offer mental health treatment, counseling, or psychiatric assistance.
+Forward works on a monthly subscription basis of $149 and includes comprehensive medical and mental health services.

 GoodRx Care review